-It’s humorous if you like your humour inky, in the rueful vein that accounts for too many of my laughs about the Shakespeare Industry* these days.
+The news is humorous if you like your humour inky, in the rueful vein that accounts for too many of my laughs about the Shakespeare Industry these days.
 The latest episode in a long series of.

 Late last October a spate of arts-news articles hit the media, with variants on this headline:

 That link will take you to a page of search results; read what you like.
 The upshot is that a large amount of sophisticated electronic data-crunching was done on my texts.
 Mathematicians were involved.
-A newly-published, updated edition of The (New) Oxford Shakespeare relies on this computational stylistic analysis.
+A newly-published, updated edition of The (New) Oxford Shakespeare relies on this computational stylometric analysis.
 The editors have used the results to assign collaborative credit, alongside Shakspere, to more portions of the corpus than has ever been done before.